rwlist/server/docs/dev-plans/01-mvp.md

 `db` is very similar to `fs`, but stores BSON documents in MongoDB.

-It's also allows advanced structures like virtual directories, read more on [ideas page.](./ideas.md)
+It also allows advanced structures like virtual directories, read more on [ideas page.](./ideas.md)

 Add/delete directory, add/delete/edit document should be enough for the MVP.